Mellanox/ufm_sdk_3.0/scripts/standby_node_health_check/README.md

 1. checking if all given fabric interface are up.
 2. Checking if all given management interface are up.
 3. Checking ufm ha is configured.
-4. If one of the previous validation fails, stop and set the return code is 1.
-5. Checking if the node is a standby, if not, stop and set the return code is 1.
+5. Checking if the node is a standby.
 6. Checking Pacemaker status.
 7. Checking corosync service is active.
 8. Checking pacemaker service is active.